mukhortov/Pure-CSS3-Slider/README.md

 #Pure CSS3 Slider

 Image slider with CSS3 animation.
+No JavaScript, pure CSS3 only.

-Works only in in modern browsers with CSS3 support.
+It works only in modern browsers with CSS3 support.

 #Demo